Recommended Email Settings¶

-Many email systems and networks are setup to use email filtering systems to reduce the amount of unwanted email (SPAM) they receive.
-In some cases, these email filtering tools also prevent legitimate mail from reaching the recipient.
+Many email systems and networks use email filtering to reduce the amount of unwanted email (SPAM) they receive.
+In some cases, these email filtering tools also prevent legitimate email from reaching the recipient.
 There are three areas that impact delivering email messages:

-- The settings on your network that are put in place by your service provider or IT department.
+3. The settings on your domain that are put in place by your service provider or IT department.

 This help topic explains some of the strategies that can be used in each of these areas to help ensure that your messages are received.

 Volunteers and Coordinators may need to make changes inside of their email accounts in order to receive email messages sent by you.
-Primarily this is making sure Volgistics, and the email addresses you use as reply-to addresses, are on their safe-sender or white list.
+Primarily this is making sure Volgistics, and the email addresses you use to send email, are on their safe-sender or white list.

-When you send email through Volgistics, volunteers and Coordinators may see your messages as coming from you, with your own email address as the reply-to address.
-Or, depending on your account settings, they may see the messages as coming from volgistics.com with your own email address as the reply-to address.
+When you send email through Volgistics, volunteers and Coordinators may see your messages as coming from volgistics.com, with your own email address as the reply-to address.
+Or, depending on your account settings, they may see the messages as coming from your email address.
 Volunteers and Coordinators can be sure their SPAM filters will not block the messages you send them through Volgistics by adding volgistics.com to their safe sender or white-list.
 The steps for doing this vary from one email system to another, and must be performed by the volunteer or Coordinator because it will involve accessing the settings in their email account.
+Adding VolunteerMail@volgistics.com to their contacts can also help.

 If you'd like, you can provide your volunteers or Coordinators with instructions on how to do this.
 The following sample text can serve as the basis for your instructions.
 If you email often, consider adding these instructions - or something similar - to a web page volunteers and Coordinators see (such as the VicNet Home page).
 Other strategies to get the information to the recipients is to put it in a volunteer newsletter, or you could add it to a welcome message you send to new volunteers.